 Since the topic is very wide, here you can read a specific article we written about all you need to know about eating at Cortina's mountain lodges, or you can simply read a couple of tips beneath:

 - The area of the "Cinque torri" is beautiful, you can reach it either on foot or by chairlift.
-The three refuges in the area (Scoiattoli, Averau and 5 Torri) are very welcoming and you can eat really well.
+The three mountain lodges in the area (Scoiattoli, Averau and 5 Torri) are very welcoming and you can eat really well.

-- Alternatively, if you want to take a walk not too demanding, the Mietres refuge offers a beautiful sun terrace and is easily accessible.
+- Alternatively, if you want to take a walk not too demanding, in summer the Mietres mountain lodge offers a beautiful sun terrace and is easily accessible.

-- If you want to walk a bit more, the Dibona Refuge is one of the most popular destinations for locals.
+- If you want to walk a bit more, the Dibona mountain lodge is one of the most popular destinations for locals.

 - Another very touristy area is Ra Stua, easily accessible both on foot and by car.
 Ra Stua is the starting point for many trips or walks in the pastures.

-- If you don't mind the steep climbs, the "Gores de Federa" route is very beautiful and leads to the Federa refuge or, continuing, to the Croda Da Lago refuge.
+- If you don't mind the steep climbs, the "Gores de Federa" route is very beautiful and leads to the Federa mountain lodge or, continuing, to the Croda Da Lago mountain lodge.

-In this last period there is a trend, the pedal assisted bicycles, that allow to ride, without too much training, prohibitive climbs and long distances.
-Many people tend to forget that it's a sport even if easier, so it's necessary to have a little bit of fitness and a minimum of balance.
+In this last period there is a trend, the pedal assisted bicycles, that allow riding, without too much training, prohibitive climbs and long distances.
+Many people tend to forget that it's a sport, even though it's easier, so it's necessary to have a little bit of fitness and a minimum of balance.
 In the center of Cortina there are several rentals of electric bikes, I would recommend 2&2 Cortina, but there are other equally professional facilities.
 Always call ahead to book the bike, as there is really a high demand during good weather days.

 Before you leave, let me give you a couple of tips as i?ve found myself in a bit of troubles the first time I used one:

 - If you decide to go on a fairly long trip, ask the dealer for advice on battery life.
-Then use the "eco" modes, it cost of a little extra effort, but at least you won't run out of battery halfway.
+Then use the "eco" mode, it costs a little extra effort, but at least you won't run out of battery halfway.

 - If you've never ridden a bike or you are a little "rusty", before you turbocharge and tackle steep climbs, try to remember that you'll also have to come down.